Tanishbelel/FSDmpr/README.md

-# 🎓 SAMS – Student Achievement Management System
+# 🎓FSD MINI PROJECT

-SAMS is a platform designed to empower college students by making their academic and extracurricular achievements visible to their peers.
+A platform designed to empower college students by making their academic and extracurricular achievements visible to their peers.
 Whether it's publishing a paper, winning a hackathon, or building a project, SAMS ensures no achievement goes unnoticed.

-Built using **React** for the frontend and **Supabase** for the backend, SAMS helps students **connect, collaborate, and get inspired**.
+Built using **React** for the frontend and **Supabase** for the backend,helps students **connect, collaborate, and get inspired**.

 ---